semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 A `job` is the only Semaphore 2.0 entity that can be executed in a Virtual Machine (VM).
 You cannot have a pipeline without at least one `job`.

-`jobs` in Semaphore 2.0 are independent from each other and cannot directly exchange any data.
+The `jobs` of a Semaphore 2.0 pipelines are independent from each other as they are running in completely different Virtual Machines.

 ## Working with organizations